planetmarshall/conan-setup-action/README.md

 Usage
 -----

-Currently requires conan to be installed as a prerequisite.
+Requires conan to be installed as a prerequisite.
 For example, use the following in your workflow

 ```yaml